shayed21/inflame-Invoice/README.md

 All GPT Engineer projects can be deployed directly via the GPT Engineer app.

-Simply visit your project at [GPT Engineer](https://inflame-invoice.vercel.app/) and click on Share -> Publish.
+Simply visit your project at [Inflame Invoice](https://inflame-invoice.vercel.app/) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?